kimsta/Data-Science-Portfolio/README.md

 ## Featured Projects

 ### 1. High-Performance Travel Network Analysis (Master's Thesis)
-This project, which began during my traineeship at VATT, is now the focus of my Master's thesis.
-The goal is to engineer a high-performance Python pipeline to provide a scalable and automated alternative to a computationally demanding GIS-based workflow, enabling new large-scale analyses that were previously impractical.
+For my Master's thesis, titled *"An Algorithmic Comparison for Efficiently Computing Travel-Time Matrices on a Multi-Modal Network,"* I am expanding on a project I began during my traineeship at VATT.
+The goal is to solve a computational bottleneck in economic research by developing and evaluating a high-performance Python pipeline for large-scale network analysis.

-* **My Contribution:** I am managing the end-to-end development, from processing raw geospatial data to conducting a rigorous **scalability and algorithmic trade-off analysis**.
-This involves benchmarking traditional algorithms (`NetworkX` vs. `igraph`) against advanced methods, including exact algorithms (**Contraction Hierarchies**) and **Graph ML** approximation techniques like **Graph Embeddings (node2vec)**.
+* **Foundational Work & Preliminary Results:** The foundational data pipeline was partly engineered during my traineeship and has already yielded a strong **preliminary ~72x performance speedup** over baseline methods by leveraging C-backed libraries like `igraph`.

-* **Outcome:** On the confidential research data, the `igraph` implementation achieved a **~72x performance speedup** (~10 seconds vs. ~12 minutes on a single run) over the baseline, providing a more automated and reproducible solution for the research team.
+* **Ongoing Thesis Research:** The current thesis work focuses on a rigorous comparative analysis of different algorithmic paradigms.
+This research evaluates the trade-offs between classic algorithms (**Dijkstra, A***), an advanced exact method (**Contraction Hierarchies**), and a learned approximation method (**Graph Neural Networks**).

-* **Public Demo:** A public notebook demonstrates this optimization technique on a similarly scaled, randomly generated graph.
-Due to structural differences between random graphs and real-world transport networks, the demo shows a **~14x performance gain**. **[The demo is available here](https://github.com/kimsta/Python-Graph-Benchmark)**.
+* **Public Demo:** A public notebook demonstrating the core optimization technique from the foundational work **[is available here](https://github.com/kimsta/Python-Graph-Benchmark)**.
-* **Tech Stack:** Python, geopandas, python-igraph, NetworkX, joblib.
+* **Tech Stack:** Python, PyTorch, PyTorch Geometric, geopandas, python-igraph, graph-tools, NetworkX.

 ### 2. NLP Pipeline for Automated Text Classification
 In a separate trainee project at VATT, I designed and delivered a complete two-stage NLP pipeline to classify thousands of unstructured, Finnish-language free form text entries.